Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzRouteTable.md

 Subnets           : []
 ```

-The first command creates a route named Route07 by using the New-AzureRmRouteConfig cmdlet, and
+The first command creates a route named Route07 by using the New-AzRouteConfig cmdlet, and
 then stores it in the $Route variable.
 This route forwards packets to the local virtual network.
 The second command creates a route table named RouteTable01, and adds the route stored in $Route to
 the new table.
 The command specifies the resource group to which the table belongs and the location